-C. General Terms and Conditions (continued): Net Metering of Community Distributed Generation (continued):

-- g) Projects with Eligible Net Metering Technologies will receive credits calculated and applied as described in items (1) through (8) below when (1) Mass Market Projects have become Substantially Interconnected on or after January 1, 2018 (2) Large OnsiteOffsite Projects have submitted complete applications as per Step 3 of the Authority's "Smart Grid Small Generator Interconnection Procedures" on or after May 1, 2018 or (3) Existing generators sized greater than two thousand (2,000) kilowatts to five thousand (5,000) kilowatts that meet the eligibility criteria and are not currently compensated under the Value Stack shall be permitted to opt-in to participation in the Value Stack compensation. - (1) The CDG Host account will be billed in accordance with the procedures used to calculate a bill for an individually net metered Customer, except that Excess Generation remaining after the bill has been calculated will be monetized based on a calculation described in Section 1.C.18.C Value Stack Crediting then the Excess Generation will be allocated to Mass Market Customer Satellite accounts and the monetized Value Stack Crediting will be allocated to Large Onsite Customer Satellite accounts in accordance with the CDG Host's designated allocation requests.
-Any monetized value remaining after the allocation will remain with the CDG Host account as a bill credit to be allocated to the Satellite accounts in future billing periods. - (2) For Mass Market Customer Satellite accounts, as each is billed, Excess Generation allocated to the Satellite account will be applied to the Mass Market Satellite account as if the Customer were individually net metered.
-For Mass Market Satellite accounts served under time-of-use rates, the Excess Generation will be further allocated to the rating periods applicable to the Mass Market Satellite account in proportion to the times, days and seasons when the Excess Generation was delivered to the Authority. - (3) For Mass Market Customer Satellite account, if any allocated Excess Generation remains after application to the Satellite account, the remaining allocated Excess Generation shall be carried forward on the Mass Market Satellite's account as a volumetric (kWh) credit for future bill periods. - (4) For a Large OnsiteOffsite Customer Satellite account, as each Large OnsiteOffsite Satellite account is billed the monetized Value Stack Crediting will be allocated to that account. - (5) For a Large OnsiteOffsite Customer Satellite account, if any bill credit remains on the Satellite account, the remaining bill credit shall be carried forward on the Large OnsiteOffsite Satellite's account for future bill periods.
+- C. General Terms and Conditions (continued): Net Metering of Community Distributed Generation (continued): - g) Projects with Eligible Net Metering Technologies will receive credits calculated and applied as described in items (1) through (89) below when (1) Mass Market Projects have become Substantially Interconnected on or after January 1, 2018 (2) Large OnsiteOffsite Projects have submitted complete applications as per Step 3 of the Authority's "Smart Grid Small Generator Interconnection Procedures" on or after May 1, 2018 or (3) Existing generators sized greater than two thousand (2,000) kilowatts to five thousand (5,000) kilowatts that meet the eligibility criteria and are not currently compensated under the Value Stack shall be permitted to opt-in to participation in the Value Stack compensation. - (1) The CDG Host account will be billed in accordance with the procedures used to calculate a bill for an individually net metered Customer, except that Excess Generation remaining after the bill has been calculated will be monetized based on a calculation described in Section 1.C.18.C Value Stack Crediting then the Excess Generation will be allocated to Mass Market Customer Satellite accounts and the monetized Value Stack Crediting will be allocated to Large Onsite Offsite Customer Satellite accounts in accordance with the CDG Host's designated allocation requests.
+Any monetized value remaining after the allocation will remain with the CDG Host account as a bill credit to be allocated to the Satellite accounts in future billing periods. - (2)-For Mass Market Customer Satellite accounts, as each is billed, Excess Generation allocated to the Satellite account will be applied to the Mass Market Satellite account as if the Customer were individually net metered.
+For Mass Market Satellite accounts served under time-of-use rates, the Excess Generation will be further allocated to the rating periods applicable to the Mass Market Satellite account in proportion to the times, days and seasons when the Excess Generation was delivered to the Authority.